 Projects submissions are accepted until June 15 for the upcoming year (early drafts are encouraged and allow us to suggest ways to make the proposal a better fit for students).
 Submissions are evaluated to ensure they incorporate translational elements and have a robust mentorship plan to enhance the student learning experience.
+Learn more about proposing a project here.
 Sponsors will be notified whether they will be considered in early August.

 What are Capstone Projects?